alfredkam/Boilerplates/README.md

 MVPjs
 =============
-Taking all the greatness from the web, mvp-js is born!
+Taking all the greatness from the web, MVPjs is born!
 MVPjs is a frontend framework and a starter kit that uses the model view presenter design pattern.
 To achive it in combines all the awesome libraries from the web to achive it.<br>
 Under the unmbrella it contains

 <a href='http://twitter.github.com/bootstrap/'>BootStrap</a><br>